 - draws up the Company's Remuneration and Incentive Policies that include also the Criteria for the identification of Risk Takers.
-In this process, it involves the individual corporate functions insofar as their competences and it is supported by the Resources, Organization and Change Management of Fideuram, which coordinates the process of defining and managing the Remuneration Policies; - identifies (and periodically reviewing) the Risk Takers list and submits it to the Remuneration Committee and the Board of Directors, after sharing it with the Parent Company's Development Policies and Learning Head Office Department and the verification of the Compliance Function; - proposes to the Remuneration Committee and to the Board of Directors the fixed remuneration pay levels for the Managing Director, the Heads of the main business areas and corporate functions, those who report directly to the Managing Director and for the Heads of Control Functions for a subsequent approval by the Board; - with regard to the Managing Director, the Heads of the main business areas and corporate functions, those who report directly to the Managing Director and the Heads of Control Functions, proposes to the Remuneration Committee and to the Board of Directors the assignment of the KPIs and targets of the performance scorecards, the assessment of the level of achievement of the KPIs against performance targets and the amount of the bonus to be paid for a subsequent approval by the Board; - proposes to the Remuneration Committee and to the Board of Directors and monitors the incentive systems for the Company's employees; - informs the Remuneration Committee and the Board of Directors, at least on an annual basis, about the funding of the bonus pool at Company level for acknowledgement by the Board.
+In this process, it involves the individual corporate functions insofar as their competences and it is supported by the Resources, Organization and Change Management of Fideuram, which coordinates the process of defining and managing the Remuneration Policies; - identifies (and periodically reviews) the Risk Takers list and submits it to the Board of Directors, after sharing it with the Intesa Sanpaolo's Remuneration Policies & Learning department and the verification of the Compliance Function; - proposes to the Board of Directors the fixed remuneration pay levels for the Managing Director, the Heads of the main business areas and corporate functions, those who report directly to the Managing Director and for the Heads of Control Functions for a subsequent approval by the Board: - with regard to the Managing Director, the Heads of the main business areas and corporate functions, those who report directly to the Managing Director and the Heads of Control Functions, proposes to the Board of Directors the assignment of the KPIs and targets of the performance scorecards, the assessment of the level of achievement of the KPIs against performance targets and the amount of the bonus to be paid for a subsequent approval by the Board; - proposes to the Board of Directors and monitors the incentive systems for the Company's employees; - informs the Board of Directors, at least on an annual basis, about the funding of the bonus pool at Company level for acknowledgement by the Board.

-3.6 Internal Audit Function
+3.5 Internal Audit Function